El-Hezzawy/El-Hezzawy/README.md

 ## Contact

-For commercial inquiries, product development, technical consulting, or digital transformation projects, please contact me through the official contact channels listed on my GitHub profile.
+For commercial inquiries, product development, technical consulting, or digital transformation projects, please contact me through the official contact channels listed on my GitHub profile or my number in ksa 0591667623.